F1 : The Movie

 Firstly, The approach taken to bring people back into the landscape of 28 days later I thought was masterfully done as Danny Boyle brings a great visual flare with pulse pounding direction here that made that first film such a cult classic and then coming back with Alex Garland who gives a razor sharp screenplay and expanding the world of the rage virus by making it be set in a whole new setting with a brand new set of characters I thought was a great way into the story in order to keep it fresh and not just be a retread of what we have already seen.
 The film has many deep rooted themes that are very well touched upon within the course of the story from Family, Death, humanity and as I mentioned the human spirit is a big one and the way that it is presented visually onscreen is honestly so moving in it’s execution.
 A lot of people have voiced their dislike for the direction this film takes as a lot of people were hoping for a more fast paced gritty bloody and gore fest which this film does have a lot of violence and gore for sure but it is not by any means a fast paced horror thriller.
 This film I would categorize it more in the area of a slow burn film that has the backdrop of a horror film for sure and their are parts that will genuinely scare the audience but it is about a mother and son dynamic and the emotional love they have for one another and a lot of people were not expecting that approach to this franchise and honestly I found it so refreshing.
 The film takes it’s time in telling the events of this narrative as the film is mostly told through the perspective of Spike the young kid in the film and what makes it so compelling to me was how the film has a kid who has strictly only been raised in a post apocalyptic world only known isolation and having to follow strict rules and living far outside of what we deem normal society.
 So when a character later asks him about what a cell phone is or the mail service or things of that nature he has no way to respond to that as his way of living has always been in a wold of the rage virus which is so fascinating from a character perspective.
 The film also makes you question the community he resides in and that it may be cult like in its approach to how they train the kids to basically become soldiers and Spike runs at his first opportunity when he sees the lies and mislead parenting being done in large part by his father.
 The way the film has the picture be a story about him wanting to help his mom who is severely ill is very touching and it delves into as I mentioned themes of death and mortality the way they go about these themes was very raw and emotionally moving that moved me greatly.
 Danny Boyle and Alex Garland do deliver with the thrills and scares their is no doubt with that but what made these films stand out compared to your typical Zombie film is that it has always been about the human connection and how one goes about surviving in these very tough living conditions and I think they bring that theme into places we haven’t seen them go with it in 28 years later that is phenomenal.
 As it expands the world of the lore while also giving us new characters to fall in love with and fleshing them out and of course leave us on a cliffhanger of an ending to have us hungry for what comes next and the set up for the sequel was perfectly done.
 The film also on a technical level is gorgeously shot aside form Sinners this is the second best shot horror film I have seen all year it is beautiful the way the are able to use the camera to really present the setting the film resides in.
 Aside from the great imagery the editing once again is frantic and intoxicating while keeping you on edge the entire way through.
 The way this film delivers with the bold new direction, great screenplay and fantastic look and feel of it 28 years later delivers on all fronts.

 Secondly, The performances from the whole cast are splendid!
 Now I will start with Aaron Taylor - Johnson who plays the father of the film and does a heartbreaking performance at showing his complicated relationship with his son and wife.
 We see him in the beginning wanting his son to hunt and kill and be able to do what he does and when his son sees him for who he really is their is a growing resentment that builds between the two.
 Aaron Taylor Johnson shows that loving proud father quality in his eyes and tone in the first 20 minutes when they go hunting but he also has a stern quality that can be pretty harsh but he brings that characteristic to the character with such fierce emotion.
 He has a great scene with Alfie Williams in the stairwell at the top of the house in the first half of this film and both of them work off each other so well when their sharing the screen that scene is a tremendous talent of both performers as Alfie is delivering the hard hitting dialogue and all Aaron Taylor has to do is react to what he is being told and the way the emotion hits him like a wave is so powerful.
 Aaron Taylor Johnson once again brings his A game and gives a terrific performance that I hope we see explored more of going forward as he is so so good in this film.
-Then their is Jodie Comer who I remember seeing in Banshees a few years back and being blown away with her talent and ever since have been keeping a eye on her and here she plays a mother sick and just wanting to be a good mother to Spike despite her illness she has.
+Then their is Jodie Comer who I remember seeing in The Bikeriders last year and being blown away with her talent and ever since have been keeping a eye on her and here she plays a mother sick and just wanting to be a good mother to Spike despite her illness she has.
 A lot of her performance is shown through what she does not say verbally it is through looks and how she emotes with her body language as you can tell whatever she is sick with is taking a mental toll on her as the film progresses her speech and memory worsen.
 Jodie brings such a tender emotional vulnerability to the character that has you ache for her as she is trying her best to hold on for her son despite the dire situation she is in and the way that she delivers this character to the screen is amazing as you can see the sheer emotional and psychical pain she goes through.
 Jodie Comer does a tremendous Job at brining this role of Spike’s mother to life in a truly moving performance that is among some of the best I have seen from her.
 Then you have the star of the film Alfie Williams who plays Spike and wow does he do a splendid Job he is the heartbeat of this film and plays the role of a kid grown up in a post apocalyptic world perfectly.
 He has never known what “ normal society” is and seeing him face challenges mentally and psychically that test him constantly as amazing to witness as for a kid who has never really had much onscreen experience he is a total natural.
 Alfie Williams plays the role with such emotional sincerity and great leadership as he is very young and to be leading a huge film like this is no easy feat and he knocks it out of the park with his onscreen performance.
 Everyone in this film is great even Ralph Fiennes who plays a small role in this film pivotal to the plot he may not have much screen time but his impact is huge.
 Each actor in this film did a terrific Job no weak links at all in the whole cast.

 Lastly, 28 Years Later is a film that pushes the franchise to go to new limits in exploring the human condition, It also shows the places people will go emotionally for the ones they love in such dire times and the way that Danny Boyle and Alex Garland were able to still even after all this time still find new places to bring this franchise is truly amazing to see.
 As Danny Boyle injects the film with that frantic tone needed for this kind of material and then Alex Garland rips through the screen with his amazingly well done screenplay that brings these fresh characters into places emotionally that will move you while still serving that classic terror and scares we have come to expect from these films but at the same time give audiences something new without just giving the exact same thing we have seen before.
 28 Years Later is a film about what happens when you push a community to have to adapt to a unbearable new reality and what would happen if a child was raised in that environment what that would do to them mentally and how they would adapt to that setting.
 With Death all around them it is easy to loose focus on things like humanity and looking out for each other despite the bleak situation surrounding them it perfectly describes the human spirit and 28 Years later is a film that is breathtaking, terrifying, emotional and a film that will have you wanting to see what happens next the moment it is over this film is a freaking masterful film Danny Boyle and Alex Garland did a tremendous Job with this film.